LukeSmithxyz/st/README.md

 To be clear about the color settings:

-- This build will use colorized colors by default and as a fallback.
+- This build will use gruvbox colors by default and as a fallback.
 - If there are Xresources colors defined, those will take priority.
 - But if `wal` has run in your session, its colors will take priority.